 Graphics cards have memory to store rendered frames and provide the GPU with fast access to essential data.
 The image on the screen is always held on the frame buffer, which is a part of the memory.
-Textures, shadows, and depth buffers are also stored in the graphics card memory.
+Textures, shadows, and depth buffers are also stored in it.

-This article will explain why graphics cards have memory, how it affects performance, how much graphics card memory you need for gaming, what shared GPU memory is, and whether you can upgrade memory on your graphics card.
+This article will explain why graphics cards have memory, how it affects performance, how much you need for gaming, what shared GPU memory is, and whether you can upgrade it on your card.

-There are a few good reasons why graphics cards don’t rely solely on your system RAM.
+There are a few reasons why graphics cards don’t rely solely on your system RAM.

 VRAM is often faster, more easily accessible, has more bandwidth, is easier to optimize to work with, etc.

-Let’s take a closer look to understand why graphics cards come with built-in memory.
+Let’s look closer to understanding why graphics cards come with built-in memory.

-Your graphics processing unit (GPU) does thousands of calculations every second to display a crystal-clear image onto the screen.
+Your graphics processing unit (GPU) does thousands of calculations every second to display a crystal-clear image on the screen.